UK PM Johnson out of the hospital, says staff saved his life

 Sharma refused to be drawn in on whether the U.K. will end up with the highest death toll in Europe.

-“We are at different trajectories,” he said told the BBC.
-“We are starting to see these measures work.”
+“We are at different trajectories,” he said told the BBC. “(But) we are starting to see these (social-distancing) measures work.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.